 Way back in my college days I had a 1987 Ford Mustang LX.
-Sporting the 5.0L V8 and 215 HP, it was actually pretty fast back then.
-I remember having a blast driving the car and the power was perfect for merging into tight fast moving traffic from a standstill, something you encounter quite often on the busy streets in Silicon Valley.
+Sporting the 5.0L V8 and 215 HP, it was actually pretty fast for its day.
+I remember having a blast driving the car and the power was perfect for merging into tight fast moving traffic from a standstill.
+Something you encounter quite often on the busy streets in Silicon Valley.

 In my opinion, there is no point in buying a “muscle” car such as the Mustang and getting the smaller engine, so the 6-cylinder version was out of the question.
 Even though the 6-cylinder is just as powerful as my 1987 LX 8-cylinder, I wanted more.
-You’ve got to get the 4.6L V8 to take full advantage of this car and that’s what I got.
+You’ve got to get the 4.6L V8 to take full advantage of this car.

 The only thing I dislike about owning a Mustang, and I remember this from my college days, is that a good chunk of the little sticker-plastered, water-melon launching, lowered rice-burners driven by a member of the “Fast and the Furious” fan club has to prove their worthiness.
 If I happen to be next to one of these people, they have this unbearable urge to beat me to the crosswalk across the intersection or zoom in front of me.
 I’ll say it now … I don’t race and I didn’t buy this car to race.
 But if I put as much money into my car as they put into theirs … ah, nevermind.